Create and edit a reconstruction

 To create a reconstruction, complete the following steps:

-3. From the Capture Scenario drop-down menu, choose the scenario that best fits the camera sessions used as input to the reconstruction.
+From the Capture Scenario drop-down menu, choose the scenario that best fits the camera sessions and lidar sessions used as input to the reconstruction.

 Note:

-The Aerial Nadir scenario requires values for Forward Overlap and Sideward Overlap.
+The Aerial Nadir option requires values for Forward Overlap and Sideward Overlap.

-DSM Metainformation and DSM Mesh products are only available in the Aerial Nadir scenario.
+DSM Metainformation and DSM Mesh products are only available for the Aerial Nadir option.

-4. In the Camera Sessions section, choose at least one camera session.
+In the Sessions section, choose at least one camera session.

 Tip:

-• Check a capture session to automatically check all the camera sessions in it.
+Check a capture session to automatically check all the camera sessions and the lidar session in it.

 Note: